LogisticBravo/MS4/TESTING.md

 6. Confirm that the link to the Home page returns the user to the Home page.
 7. Create and account, login and repeat the above steps.

 **Expected Result:**
  - When visiting a wrong or broken link, the user should land on a 404 page that is clearly defined.
- - It should feature a button that directs the user to "Go Home".
+ - It should feature a button that directs the user to "Home".
  - Clicking the button should return the user to the Home page.
  - The expected result should take place regardless of the user being signed in or not.

 **Actual Result:**
  - When navigating to [https://retrodome.herokuapp.com/404](https://retrodome.herokuapp.com/404) or [https://retrodome.herokuapp.com/YOUR_RANDOM_STRING](https://retrodome.herokuapp.com/YOUR_RANDOM_STRING) a clearly defined 404 page is displayed to the user which states that something went wrong.
- - The 404 page displays a button directing the user to "Go Home".
+ - The 404 page displays a button directing the user to "Home".
  - Clicking this button returns the user to the Home Page.
  - The same happens regardless of the user being signed in or not.